rfordyce/ttt/README.md

 I intend to

-1. Make threading optional such that this cn be compiled with s standard prior to c++11.
+1. Make threading optional such that this can be compiled with a standard prior to c++11.
 2. Test the difference in runtimes between versions.

 I may also attempt to get this to run under Windows and/or add threading to the generation functions.